srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     12/9/2019 5:48:11 PM > Sending message: {"temperature":34.63600901637041,"humidity":60.95207713588703,"pressure":1013.6262313688063,"latitude":40.25499096898331,"longitude":-98.51199886959347}
     ```

-1. To exit the **Simulated Device** app within the Terminal window, press **Ctrl + C**.
+1. To exit the simulated device app within the **Terminal** window, press **Ctrl-C**.

+6. In the Azure Portal, close the **Device twin** blade.

+1. Still in the Azure Portal, on the Simulated Device blade, again click the **Device Twin** button.

+1. This time, locate the JSON for the `properties.reported` object.

+    This contains the state reported by the device.
+Notice the `telemetryDelay` property exists here as well, and is also set to `2`.
+There is also a `$metadata` value that shows you when the value was reported data was last updated and when the specific reported value was last updated.

+1. Again close the **Device twin** blade.

+1. Close the simulated device blade to return back to the IoT Hub blade.

 ## Exercise 7: Retire Group Enrollment

-In this exercise, you will retire an Enrollment Group and its devices from both the Device Provisioning Service and Azure IoT Hub.
+In this exercise, you will retire the enrollment group and its devices from both the Device Provisioning Service and Azure IoT Hub.

+### Task 1: Retire the enrollment group from the DPS

 1. If necessary, log in to your Azure portal using your Azure account credentials.

     If you have more than one Azure account, be sure that you are logged in with the account that is tied to the subscription that you will be using for this course.

-1. On your Resource group tile, click **AZ-220-DPS-{YOUR-ID}** to navigate to the Device Provisioning Service.
+1. On your resource group tile, click **AZ-220-DPS-_{YOUR-ID}_** to navigate to the Device Provisioning Service.

 1. On the Device Provisioning Service settings pane on the left side, click **Manage enrollments**.

-1. Click on the **simulated-devices** in the list of Group Enrollments.
+2. Click on **simulated-devices** in the list of **Enrollment Groups**.

-1. On the **Enrollment Group Details** pane, locate the **Enable entry** option and set it to **Disable**, then click **Save**.
+3. On the **Enrollment Group Details** blade, locate the **Enable entry** option and set it to **Disable**, then click **Save** at the top of the blade.

     Disabling the Group Enrollment within DPS allows you to temporarily disable devices within this Enrollment Group.
 This provides a temporary blacklist of the x.509 certificate used by these devices.

-1. To permanently delete the Enrollment Group, you must delete the **Enrollment Group** from DPS.
-To do this, check the box next to the **simulated-devices** **Group Name** on the **Manage enrollments** pane, then click the **Delete** button at the top.
+4. To permanently delete the Enrollment Group, you must delete the enrollment group from DPS.
+To do this, check the box next to the **simulated-devices** **Group Name** on the **Manage enrollments** pane if it is not already checked, then click the **Delete** button at the top.

-1. When prompted to confirm the action to **Remove enrollment**, click **Yes**.
+5. When prompted to confirm the action to **Remove enrollment**, click **Yes**.

    Once deleted, the Group Enrollment is completely removed from DPS, and would need to be recreated to add it back.

-    > [!NOTE] If you delete an enrollment group for a certificate, devices that have the certificate in their certificate chain might still be able to enroll if a different, enabled Enrollment Group still exists for the root certificate or another intermediate certificate higher up in their certificate chain.
+    > [!NOTE] If you delete an enrollment group for a certificate, devices that have the certificate in their certificate chain might still be able to enroll if a different, enabled enrollment group still exists for the root certificate or another intermediate certificate higher up in their certificate chain.

+### Task 2: Retire the device from the IoT Hub

-1. Once the **Group Enrollment** has been removed from the Device Provisioning Service (DPS), the device registration will still existing within Azure IoT Hub.
+Once the enrollment group has been removed from the Device Provisioning Service (DPS), the device registration will still exist within Azure IoT Hub.
 To fully retire the devices, you will need to remove that registration as well.

-1. Within the Azure portal, on your Resource group tile, click **AZ-220-HUB-{YOUR-ID}** to navigate to the **Azure IoT Hub**.
+1. Within the Azure portal, on your resource group tile, click **AZ-220-HUB-_{YOUR-ID}_** to navigate to the Azure IoT Hub.

-1. On the **IoT Hub** blade, click on the **IoT devices** link under the **Explorers** section.
+8. On the **IoT Hub** blade, on the left side, under the **Explorers** section, click on the **IoT devices** link.

-1. Notice that the **simulated-devices** Device ID still exists within the Azure IoT Hub device registry.
+9. Notice that the **simulated-device1** device ID still exists within the Azure IoT Hub device registry.

-1. To remove the  **Device ID**, check box next to it in the list, then click the **Delete** button at the top of the pane.
+10. To remove the device, check box next to it in the list, then click the **Delete** button at the top of the pane.

-1. When prompted with "_Are you certain you wish to delete selected device(s)_", click **Yes** to confirm and perform the deletion.
+11. When prompted with "_Are you certain you wish to delete selected device(s)_", click **Yes** to confirm and perform the deletion.

+### Task 3: Verify the retirement

-1. With the **Group Enrollment** delete from the Device Provisioning Service, and the **Device ID** deleted from the Azure IoT Hub device registry, the device(s) have fully been removed from the solution.
+With the group enrollment deleted from the Device Provisioning Service, and the device deleted from the Azure IoT Hub device registry, the device(s) have fully been removed from the solution.

-1. Run the **Simulated Device** again executing the `dotnet run` command within the Visual Studio Code **Terminal** window again.
+1. Run the simulated device again by executing the `dotnet run` command within the Visual Studio Code **Terminal** window.

-1. Now that the **Group Enrollment** and **Device ID** have been deleted, the **Simulated Device** will no longer be able to connect.
+    Now that the group enrollment and registered device have been deleted, the simulated device will no longer be able to provision nor connect.
 When the application attempts to use the configured x.509 certificate to connect to DPS, it will return a `ProvisioningTransportException` error message.

     ```txt
     Found certificate: AFF851ED016CA5AEB71E5749BCBE3415F8CF4F37 CN=simulated-device1; PrivateKey: True